Domain History: How to check History of Domain Name Ownership Online

 The Domain Search trails are displayed in the Search History bar, with the most recent search at the right.
 And each node in the graph represents a specific query.
 You can also expand the display to view branches by clicking on the expand button at the right of the display.

-Simply click on the right and left arrows in the search history bar to move forward and backwards in the queries recorded in the history trail.
+Simply click on the right and left arrows in the search history bar to move forward and backward in the queries recorded in the history trail.
 And clicking a history node revisits that query, populating all the Data Panels.

 The hovering over the node will invoke a tool that shows more details about the query and allows you to highlight or remove the node.